chitranshmotwani/chitranshmotwani/README.md

 ## About Me

 - 🎓 Computer Science student at Simon Fraser University
-- 💻 Passionate about coding and technology
+- 💻 Passionate about data and technology
-- 🚀 Always eager to learn and explore new things
+- 🚀 Always eager to learn and explore new possibilities in the tech world

 ## My Interests